 Classification based on cooling method: Dry-type or natural air-cooled, Oil cooled- Oil Natural Air Natural (ONAN), Oil Natural Air Forced (ONAF), Oil Forced Air Natural (OFAN), Oil Forced Air Forced (OFAF), Oil and Water-cooled – Oil Natural Water Forced (ONWF), Oil Forced Water Forced (OFWF)

-Classification based on purpose: Power transformer, potential transformer, current transformer, isolation transformer, radiofrequency transformer, tesla coil.
+Classification based on purpose: Distribution transformer, potential transformer, current transformer, isolation transformer, radiofrequency transformer, tesla coil.

 Testing of transformer